-New York City Attacker ‘Found Himself a Corridor of Death’
+New York Attack Was 'Straight Out of the ISIS Playbook'

 The new Freedom Tower that now stood glinting the autumn sunshine directly behind the school had risen in the place of the fallen twin towers.
 And anybody who thought about it earlier on Tuesday it might have taken it as a mark of how much time has passed since 9/11.

 But around 2 p.m., 29-year-old Sayfullo Saipov rented a truck at Home Depot in Passaic, New Jersey.
 He took the 75 minutes for $19.95 deal, the sum advertised on the side of the vehicle.
 He paid a $50 deposit and departed, leaving behind his car.
 He took the George Washington Bridge into Manhattan and started down the West Side Highway.
+He had come to America from Uzbekistan on a lottery visa in 2010 and is said not to have been the subject of a investigation by either the FBI or the NYPD.

 Just after 3 p.m., he reached Houston Street and veered onto the bicycle path that runs along the Hudson River.
 He then proceeded downtown at a high rate of speed.